oakmount66/Peroni/README.md

 # showunittests README

 This is my first extension.
-It's simple and only open alle files in my COBOL unit test directory :-)
+It's simple and only open alle files in my COBOL unit test directory, make a COBOL compile available and do a COBOL unit test :-)

 ## Features

 Every file/COBOL unit test will be open in a seperate tab.
+Compile requires GnuCOBOL compiler
+Unit tests requires GnuCOBOL compiler and Neopragmas COBOL unit test.

 ## Requirements